 A very common example of reactivity is a dog who barks at visitors to the door or outside the window.

-Reactivity can have many root causes including excitement or anxiety.
+Reactivity can have many root causes including excitement, fear, or anxiety.

 If you're anything like me, you STRUGGLE to get enough sleep.